 Etalon – The next “filter” in the system is actually the etalon.
-While the etalon was not designed as a safety filter.
-However it does have a very high reflective surface that rejects most UV (T).
-Significant, this would reject the majority of all IR if no prior IR filters were present.
+The etalon was not designed as a safety filter however, it does have a very highly reflective surface that rejects most UV (T).
+Significantly, this would reject the majority of all IR if no prior IR filters were present.

 BG Filter – The third filter is the Schott-designed BG (Blue Glass) filter.
 This filter is also created to absorb any residual IR.

 Long Wave Pass Filter – The next filter is commonly called the diagonal “mirror”, however, it is not a mirror at all.
 Inside the diagonal is a Long Wave Pass filter.
 To begin with, it is designed to reflect a specific percentage of the 656nm wavelength.
 It sits at a 90 degrees angle and pass thru IR into the backing plate.